dn1z/pgn2gif/README.md

 __NOTE__

-If you choose to run `python3.6 pgn2gif` without any other option then:
+If you choose to run pgn2gif without any other option then:

 * pgn file must be present within the current working directory
-* There must be a `gifs` folder present in the current working directory.

 ## Example